Congratulations to our Star of the Week

 A big warm welcome to Harry who joined Jellyfish class on Monday and has settled in super quickly!
 Well done to all of Jellyfish class for being such wonderful friends.

-Well done to our Gold Book winners and Reader of the Week:
+Well done to our Gold Book winners of the Week:

 1. Noah F for working exceptionally well to complete his maths and english work independently.